Derek Shepherd

-Derek Christopher Shepherd, M.D., F.A.C.S., also referred to as "McDreamy", is a fictional surgeon from the ABC medical drama Grey's Anatomy, portrayed by actor Patrick Dempsey.
-He made his first appearance in the pilot episode, "A Hard Day's Night", which was broadcast on March 27, 2005.
+Derek Christopher Shepherd, often referred to as "McDreamy" for his "attractiveness", is a fictional surgeon from the ABC medical drama Grey's Anatomy, portrayed by actor Patrick Dempsey.
+He made his first appearance in the series' pilot episode, "A Hard Day's Night", which was broadcast on March 27, 2005.

-Derek was married to Addison Montgomery (Kate Walsh) before their divorce in 2007.
-Before his death in 2015, Derek was happily married to his longtime partner and wife Meredith Grey (Ellen Pompeo).
-The couple had three children together.
-Shepherd was formerly the Chief of Surgery at Seattle Grace Mercy West (now Grey Sloan Memorial Hospital) but abruptly resigned from his position as Chief in season 7 following the shooting.
+Derek was married to Addison Montgomery (Kate Walsh), but their relationship ended in divorce in 2007.
+Before his death in 2015, Derek was happily married to his longtime partner, Meredith Grey (Ellen Pompeo), with whom he had three children.

+Derek served as the Chief of Surgery at Seattle Grace Mercy West Hospital (previously Seattle Grace Hospital, and later Grey Sloan Memorial Hospital).
+However, he abruptly resigned from the position in Season 7, following the traumatic hospital shooting.

-Dempsey was nominated for the 2006 and 2007 Golden Globes for Best Performance by an Actor in a Television Series Drama for the role, and the 2006 SAG Award for Outstanding Performance by an Actor in a Drama Series.
+For his portrayal of Derek Shepherd, Dempsey earned widespread recognition.
+He was nominated for the Golden Globe Award for Best Actor – Television Series Drama in both 2006 and 2007.
+Additionally, he also received a nomination for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series.